Kronosbio/IRF4_mm_trn/README.md

 The repo is organized as following:

 -ChIP processing (primarily in python), includes notebooks related to processing ChIP data files with relevant tools (including EnhancerPromoter, ROSE2, etc.).
 Also contained are log outputs from various tools used.
+This folder contains scripts and data folders for the public data processed, as well as the data processed specifically for this paper.
+The data folders includes the various intermediate steps for the ChIP data used.

 -ChIP data contains frequently referenced data within other notebooks.